 - If the mediation is not successful, the case then proceeds to trial.
 Trials take anywhere from four days to three weeks, depending on the complexity of the matter.
 If the trial is a jury trial, the jury will reach a decision usually after deliberating anywhere between several hours and several days.

 - If the mediation is successful, the mediator will write up the terms of the mediation and have everyone sign it.
 Then paperwork is exchanged and the injured party usually has his or her funds within 30 days of the date of the mediation.

 The firm represented the family of a construction worker killed in a pipeline accident who received the largest ever wrongful-death recovery in Contra Costa County — a $10.65 million judgment.
 For more information, visit www.gjel.com or email firstname.lastname@example.org.

-The content of this web site, and this article, are intended to convey general information only.
+The content of this website, and this article are intended to convey general information only.
 The reader should not rely upon anything here as legal advice applicable to a particular case or circumstance.
 Should you have any questions as to your individual situation, please make an inquiry to GJEL Accident Attorneys.

 This personal injury timeline was last updated by Andy Gillin on 6/1/2023.